Figures logo

 Romania

-Romania has now published draft legislation to transpose the Pay Transparency Directive, with the consultation period running until 8 April 2026.
-The draft broadly mirrors the structure of the Directive and would apply across both the public and private sectors.
+Romania published draft legislation to transpose the Pay Transparency Directive in March 2026, with the consultation period running until 8 April.
+The draft broadly follows the Directive and would apply across both the public and private sectors.

 Slovakia

-Slovakia has published a draft Equal Pay Act, fully transposing the Directive.
-It introduces salary-range transparency, bans salary-history questions, expands employee information rights and requires gender pay-gap reporting for employers with 100+ staff.
-The law was formally submitted to parliament in January 2026 and is expected to enter into force on 1 June 2026.
+The legislation introduces salary-range transparency, bans salary-history questions, expands employee information rights and establishes gender pay-gap reporting obligations for employers with 100 or more employees.
+The law is due to enter into force on 7 June 2026.

 Slovenia